caved

 敌人的反抗很快地土崩瓦解了。 - The blow caved in his skull.

-在是否应保留死刑的问题上,他已经让步了。 - The roof caved in and buried all of them.
+在是否应保留死刑的问题上,他已经让步了。 - The ground caved in under us.